Jesterboxboy/ema_scraper/README.md

 all the constraints and checks of a relational database, even if the underlying database is sqlite3 (as it is here).

 [ranking.py](ranking.py) contains the EMA ranking calculation.
-This is being developed at the moment, and so far is just being tested with 1 player at a time.
-The code to do *all* the players isn't written yet.
+This has now been verified for all players bar one, for both rulesets.
+That one player has identified an ambiguity in the ranking algorithm.

+[quota.py](quota.py) will contain the algorithm to calculate country quotas for quota tournaments such as WRC, ERMC, and OEMC

 [scrapers.py](scrapers.py) contains
 the code to scrape, parse and store player & tournament info from the existing